bitst0rm-pub/Formatter/README.md

 - Works with both saved and unsaved dirty files (buffer).
 - Unified settings across different systems.
 - Supports [auto-detect formatting](#auto-detect-formatting).
-  - with capability to chain multiple formatters in a single run
+  - with the ability to chain multiple formatters in a single run
 - Supports [per-project formatting](#per-project-formatting).
 - Capable to format on Save.
   - with options to exclude dirs, files, extensions, syntaxes